- Mobile point-of-sale (POS) systems are mobile applications designed to function as a traditional POS system without stationary hardware.

 Mobile POS solution: PayPal Here mobile credit card reader

 Would you ever turn away paying customers?
-For Amara Beverage Co., accepting only cash meant they would be losing 18-20 percent of their sales.
-Instead, PayPal’s mobile POS system enabled them to easily accept credit cards and increase sales.
-[5 Ways POS Systems Are Changing (and Why It Matters)]
+For Amara Beverage Co., accepting only cash meant losing up to 20% of its sales.
+Instead, PayPal’s mobile POS system enabled it to easily accept credit cards and increase sales.
+[Read related article: 5 Ways POS Systems Are Changing (and Why It Matters)]

-“It’s extremely painful for an early-stage business to turn away customers who want to buy your product because you can’t accept cards,” said Greg Connolly, founder and CEO at Amara Beverage Co.
+“It’s extremely painful for an early-stage business to turn away customers who want to buy your product because you can’t accept cards,” said Greg Connolly, CEO of Amara.

-After implementing PayPal Here, Amara was able to increase sales by 20 percent.
-Having a mobile POS system also allowed them to sell Amara products anywhere, from gyms to CrossFit events and more.
+After implementing PayPal Here, Amara increased sales by 20%.
+The mobile POS system also allowed it to sell products anywhere, such as at gyms and CrossFit events.

 “We’ve had nothing but amazing results,” Connolly said.
 “I really enjoy the solution that makes a strong impact on our company’s bottom line.”

-Success story No. 2: Restaurant chain improved the customer experience
+Success story No. 2: Restaurant chain improves the customer experience.

 Company: Honest Burgers, gourmet burgers restaurant chain